pdwaggoner/hdImpute/README.md

 ## Contribute

 This software is in its infancy, though a first version (0.1.0) is on CRAN.
 As such, wide engagement with it and collaboration is welcomed!
 Before collaborating, please take a look at and abide by the [contributor code of conduct](https://github.com/pdwaggoner/hdImpute/blob/main/CODE_OF_CONDUCT.md).
+Here's a sampling of how to contribute:

-  - Feel free to submit an [issue](https://github.com/pdwaggoner/hdImpute/issues) reporting a bug, requesting a feature enhancement, etc.
+  - Submit an [issue](https://github.com/pdwaggoner/hdImpute/issues) reporting a bug, requesting a feature enhancement, etc.

-  - Consider suggesting changes directly via a [pull request](https://github.com/pdwaggoner/hdImpute/pulls)
+  - Suggest changes directly via a [pull request](https://github.com/pdwaggoner/hdImpute/pulls)

-  - Feel free to [reach out to me directly](https://pdwaggoner.github.io/) with ideas if you're uneasy with public interaction
+  - [Reach out directly](https://pdwaggoner.github.io/) with ideas if you're uneasy with public interaction

-Thanks for reading and using the tool!
-I hope its useful.
+Thanks for using the tool; I hope its useful.